Skip to content

 How It Works

-1. roborev detects the merge-base between your current branch and the base branch
+1. roborev detects the merge-base between the target branch and the base branch

-2. All commits from the merge-base to HEAD are queued for review
+2. All commits from the merge-base to the branch tip are queued for review

 3. Each commit is reviewed individually by the AI agent